 Staying connected: For those travelling in a group of 3–4, you can share a Wi-Fi device (S$11/day) with 1GB of data refreshed daily, with strong and stable connection throughout France.
 Alternatively, Qoo10 has a SIM card that works all around Europe and comes with 1 – 6GB starting from S$16.90, however, connection is weaker as it works on roaming.

 Activities: We got the 2-Day Paris Pass for free entrance into many museums and attractions while we were in Paris.
 More details below!

 Paris.
 Some call it the “City of Lights” while others term it the “City of Love”.
 One thing’s for sure though, the cosmopolitan capital of France is the most popular tourist destination in the world and we’re about to find out why!

 Accommodation: It’s always wise to stay within the Paris circle (zones 1-3) to keep transport costs low.
-Here’s an Airbnb listing from S$52/night located in zone 1 of Paris.
 For this itinerary, we spent 5 nights in Paris before heading towards Marseille.

 Collect Your Paris Pass

 All ready to board the Hop-on Hop-off bus with our Paris Pass!